The Yarra community is represented by a total of nine Councillors, with three Councillors elected in each of the city's three wards.

 A review of Council's electoral structure was undertaken by the Victorian Electoral Commission in 2011.
 The outcome of the review was that Council's structure (i.e. number of Councillors and wards) will remain the same but that some changes will be made to the boundaries of the three internal wards.
 These changes will be made to ensure that the population of each ward is more evenly balanced.

 These changes applied during the Victorian local government elections in October 2012.
-Here is more information about the review and the changes.

 In the meantime, please find below information about the wards and maps of the current boundaries.